 The dollar rose to a three-week high against the yen after the Federal Reserve ended bond purchases because of an improved labor market.

-The greenback gained versus 14 of its 16 major peers as traders pushed up odds for an interest-rate increase next year even as the Federal Open Market Committee maintained its pledge to keep borrowing costs low for a “considerable time.”
-New Zealand’s dollar held a decline after the Reserve Bank signaled it will keep rates unchanged for an extended period.
-Bank of Japan Governor Haruhiko Kuroda will appear in parliament today before a policy meeting tomorrow.
+The greenback held its biggest gain in almost four weeks against major peers as traders pushed up odds for an interest-rate increase next year even as the Federal Open Market Committee maintained its pledge to keep borrowing costs low for a “considerable time.”
+The New Zealand dollar held a decline after the Reserve Bank signaled it will keep rates on hold for an extended period.
+Bank of Japan Governor Haruhiko Kuroda will appear in parliament today, ahead of a monetary policy meeting tomorrow.

 This article is for general information purposes only.
 It is not investment advice or a solution to buy or sell securities.
 Opinions are the authors; not necessarily that of OANDA Corporation or any of its affiliates, subsidiaries, officers or directors.
 Leveraged trading is high risk and not suitable for all.
 You could lose all of your deposited funds.